 - Create content about local events, news, and developments

-Email remains one of the most cost-effective advertising channels for local businesses:
+Email is still one of the most cost-effective advertising channels for local businesses:

 - Segment your email list by neighbourhood or postal code